SharePoint/sp-dev-docs/docs/features/groupify/groupify-csom.md

 ## Methods in Microsoft.Online.SharePoint.TenantAdministration.Tenant class

-Use the following methods to customize the set of available themes for a SharePoint tenant administration site.
-You can add a new custom theme, update an existing theme, or delete a theme, and you can retrieve a specific theme or all themes.
-You can also hide or restore the default themes that come with SharePoint.
+Use the following methods to create a new Microsoft 365 Group and attach it to an existing site.

 ### CreateGroupForSite method